betrixed/php_toml/README.md

 The TOML parser handles time and datetime by creating objects to store and format them.
+DateTime values are converted to PHP datetime objects.
-Time only values require a "DayTime" class.
-This is is available a class using the php_daytime extension, A similar implementation is included as a php script class in this repository, which should be OK in the absense of the php_daytime extension.
+Time only values have been given "DayTime" class.
+This is in the [php_daytime](https://github.com/betrixed/php_daytime) extension, A DayTime PHP class can be used with same functions, is in this repository as DayTime.php.